Admin-7/Mr-Robot-techniques/Social-distancing.md

 During the [(COVID-19) coronavirus pandemic](https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_pandemic), many people are asking us for our recommendations of digital tools to support their community's emotional and mental health.
 Isolation, loneliness, and lack of intimate contact can dramatically reduce the quality of life for already vulnerable populations.

-With stress levels high, and public officials warning of extended periods of [social distancing](https://en.wikipedia.org/wiki/Social_distancing) measures necessary for many months to come, we've decided to compile a list of *unvetted* digital platforms that you might be able to use to augment your social interactions to stay as healthy and happy as possible throughout the crisis.
+With stress levels high, and public officials warning of extended periods of [social distancing](https://en.wikipedia.org/wiki/Social_distancing) measures necessary for many months to come, we've decided to compile a list of digital platforms that you might be able to use to augment your social interactions to stay as healthy and happy as possible throughout the crisis.
+Refer to the [§ Legend](#legend) for definitions of various symbols.

 **Please contribute** as you are able by [posting a new issue on our issue tracker](https://github.com/AnarchoTechNYC/meta/issues/new). ([[Learn how|New-member-orientation-guide#github]].)
 We also urge you to consider supporting any and all organizing efforts to provide relief from the impacts of this situation and simultaneously improve conditions for all people by taking measures to, for example: